 This was just an exploratory study with the aim to see whether this approach could work in principle.
 We can see the following lines of research as interesting follow-up options.
 Firstly, one could think of extending the functionality of the image-analysis tool to include a larger set of spatial relations.
 In the short term, this is likely to be limited to two-dimensional relations.
 Secondly, we should include ontological reasoning to derive spatial relations from the existing annotations.
 Such functionality is currently not included.
 Thirdly, one could consider including facilities for manual segmentation.
 This could improve the quality for images that are segmented badly by automatic techniques.
+Ley [5], for example, uses SVG to manually define regions and then annotates each region.
 Finally, it would be worthwhile to consider whether the content-based segmentation can also be used for other annotation purposes.
 One can think of other non-spatial properties of which the value can be derived with the help of segmentation.
 One example would be the color of a particular object.
+In the VisualSEEk system [11], for example, query by sketch is done based on colors and (relative) spatial locations of regions in an image.